hexaxsoftwares/houx.js/README.md

         <p>Welcome to the {{ title }}</p>
       </div>`,
   widgets:{
-    Header:header
+    Header
   }
 });

 app.mount(/*root element instance or selector*/);
 ```

-Here, we've created a simple header widget (`header`) and seamlessly integrated it into a larger application structure (`build`).
+Here, we've created a simple header widget (`Header`) and seamlessly integrated it into a larger application structure (`build`).
 Widgets enhance the modularity and manageability of your application.

 This means widgets can be nexted down the thread as much as you wish, by composing a widget into another that is composed into a larger Component.

 Before a widget can be used in another widget as a tag , it must be registered in the `widgets` object option.
 Many widgets  as possible can be used within the `Header`  widget provided it's registered.
 ***Note:*** During widget registration, be sure it followed the hexax widget naming rules.
-Must not conflict with any built in hexax widgets, must pass atleast one of these tests .
+Must not conflict with any built in hexax widgets.
+Widgets registration names must pass atleast one of these tests .

 contains :
  1. A hyphen (-),